sasajo/polyapi-java/README.md

 These features will be added in the future releases.

 ## Changelog
+### v0.2.5
+- Fixed bug where enums were generated as inner classes.
+- Fixed bug in generation of custom functions.
+- Fixed bug where schema with +1 and -1 as names were parsed as the same string.
+Now the properties will named plus1 and minus1.
+- Fixed bug where Auth functions were not created appropriately.
 ### v0.2.4
 - Fixed bug in server functions that didn't allow Poly invocations in server functions.
 ### v0.2.3